gulducat/basic-api/README.md

 #### Advanced

-The `adapter` can be any instantiated object.
+The `adapter` can be any object with callable attributes.

-If you're advanced, you can probably figure out how to do fancy stuff with this basic thing.
+If you are advanced, you can probably figure out how to do exceptional stuff with this basic thing.

 ## Heads Up

 ### Thread Safety

-BasicAPI is _not_ thread safe (it is a BasicAPI, after all).
+BasicAPI is _not_ thread safe (it is quite basic, after all).

 Instantiate one per thread if you are multithreading.
+They don't cost much.